locationtech/udig-platform/docs/devel/en/mapinterceptor_and_layerinterceptor.rst

 MapInterceptor and LayerInterceptor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A Map interceptor is declared using **net.refractions.udig.project.mapInterceptor** and can be used
+A Map interceptor is declared using **org.locationtech.udig.project.mapInterceptor** and can be used
 to configure a Map or Layer prior to use.

 Map Interceptor